 Wood burner pen tips often come in different sizes and often shapes and names will vary depending on the manufacturer of your burning tool.

-These tips are perfect for shading, writing, and fine detailing in your artwork.
+These tips for pyrography are perfect for shading, writing, and fine detailing in your artwork.

 They are made from high-quality nichrome wire.